WayneYuq/catkin_service_robot/README.md

 # catkin_service_robot
-Home delivery service robot that can autonomously map an environment with gmapping and navigate to pick up and dropped virtual objects using navigation stack, code in `src/pick_objects/src/pick_objects.cpp`.
+Home delivery service robot that can autonomously map an environment with gmapping and navigate to pick up and dropped virtual objects(simulate) using navigation stack, code in `src/pick_objects/src/pick_objects.cpp`.
 Deploy the virtual markers in `add_markers/src/add_markers.cpp`.

 ![screenshot](./images/Screenshot.png)